-- What is expected for the user: It is anticipated that policy-makers would be the primary source of expectations for the user.
-However, it is important to consider the roles of all relevant stakeholders (including developers, advocates and users themselves) to collectively determine what should be provided for the welfare of users. - What is expected by the user: Expectations in this category naturally gravitate towards the user's perspectives.
-Perspectives, however, are multifold, driven by relationships with systems, platforms and other users; they are also collective activities to achieve and experience a shared reality. - What is expected of the user: This can initially stem from developers or system providers, but in a co-created reality, it is important that mechanisms exist to allow the dynamic shaping and reshaping of expectations by the user community itself.
-This should therefore exist as a set of evolving norms and behaviours that adapt to the ever changing and ever-evolving nature of the environment.
+- What is expected for the user: It is anticipated that policymakers would be the primary source of expectations for the user.
+Yet, it is important to consider the roles of all relevant stakeholders (including developers, advocates, and users themselves, among others) to collectively determine what should be provided for the welfare of users. - What is expected by the user: Expectations in this category, naturally gravitate towards the user's perspectives.
+Perspectives, however, are multi-fold, driven by relationships with systems, platforms, and other users; as well as collective activities to achieve and experience a shared reality. - What is expected of the user: This can initially stem from developers or system providers, but in a co-created reality, it is important that mechanisms exist to allow the dynamic shaping and reshaping of expectations by the user community itself.
+This should therefore exist as a set of evolving norms and behaviours that adapt to the ever changing, and ever-evolving nature of the environment.

-The following clause proposes 'confidence dimensions' to further contextualize this implied contract of confidence.
+The next section proposes 'Confidence Dimensions' to further contextualize this Implied contract of confidence.

-6.3.5 Confidence dimensions
+6.3.5 Confidence Dimensions

-Given that engagement in the metaverse almost mandates the role of users as co-creators (starting with their three-dimensional avatars), there is an unprecedented potential for user co-created value [b-Dreamson-2].
+Given that engagement in the metaverse almost mandates the role of users as co-creators (starting with their three-dimensional avatars), there is an unprecedented potential for user co-created value [b-Dreamson-Park].

-Consequently, confidence defined from the perspective of user expectations provides a possible indicator of individual choice and investment in metaverse platforms and environments, pertaining to their perception of, interaction with, and trust in these environments [b-Funna-2].
+Consequently, confidence defined from the perspective of user expectations provides a possible indicator of individual choice and investment in metaverse platforms and environments, pertaining to their perception of, interaction with, and trust in these environments [b-Funna/confidence].

-This Technical Report therefore proposes 'confidence dimensions' based on certainty, belief and reliability, the fundamentals of an implied contract of confidence as introduced in clause 6.3.4.
+This Technical Report therefore proposes 'Confidence Dimensions' based on certainty, belief, and reliability, the fundamentals of an implied contract of confidence as introduced in the last section.

-The objective of the 'confidence dimensions' is to explicitly contemplate considerations that may arise from the unique and evolving role of users as co-creators in immersive environments and to establish user confidence as a leading indicator of the degree to which users are invested in these environments and the degree to which their expectations of these environments should be incorporated into principles that govern user engagement.
+The objective of the 'Confidence Dimensions' is to explicitly contemplate considerations that may arise from the unique and evolving role of users as co-creators in immersive environments and to establish user confidence as a leading indicator of the degree to which users are invested in these environments as well as the degree to which their expectations of these environments should be incorporated into principles that govern user engagement.

-In the metaverse, the term 'user' denotes a more passive role, while the term 'participant' denotes a role that involves active engagement, co-creation, and co-authoring [b-Dreamson-2].
-Thus, this Report advocates the use of the term 'participant' versus 'user' in metaverse contexts.
+In the metaverse, the term 'user' denotes a more passive role, while the term 'participant' denotes a role that involves active engagement, co-creation, and co-authoring [b-Dreamson-Park].
+Thus, this report advocates the use of the term 'participant' versus 'user' in metaverse contexts.

-Leveraging the proposed definition of user confidence in clause 6.3.3, the Report proposes a set of 'confidence dimensions' that can serve both as an independent resource and for use in conjunction with Accenture's "trust dimensions" and "human dimensions" (as discussed in clause 6.2) to centre user experience in principles that build security and confidence in the metaverse.
+Leveraging the proposed definition of user confidence in section 6.3.3, the report proposes a set of 'Confidence Dimensions' that can serve both as an independent resource and for use in conjunction with Accenture's "Trust Dimensions" and "Human Dimensions" (as discussed in section 6.2) to centre user experience in principles that build security and confidence in the metaverse.

-Table 3 summarizes these 'confidence dimensions' to include reliability, co-ownership, co-responsibility and transparency; illustrating the necessity of an implied contract of confidence in a participatory web culture where users as co-creators are immensely powerful and stunningly vulnerable.
+Table 3 summarizes these 'Confidence Dimensions' to include reliability, co-ownership, co-responsibility, and transparency; illustrating the necessity of an implied contract of confidence in a participatory web culture where users as co-creators are immensely powerful and stunningly vulnerable.

-Table 3 - Confidence dimensions
+Table 3 - Confidence Dimensions